Main Risks

 A pandemic can undermine people's health to the point of jeopardising the resilience of the health and socio-economic systems of the countries involved, leading to systemic or large-scale crises that may take a long time to normalise.
 The duration and magnitude of a pandemic depend, among other things, on the timeliness and effectiveness of health actions taken at global level, the possible mutations of the virus, and the coverage and decay of immunisation.
 A single epidemic event not properly addressed at regional or local level can quickly turn into a pandemic.

-With particular reference to Covid-19, the Leonardo Group performance, in addition to the impact of the downturn in the civil aeronautical sector, has been affected - and to some extent may still be affected - by the variability of certain risk factors, among which the economy recovery trend and the market trend, asymmetries between demand for and supply of certain goods and services, inflationary effects, shortages of certain professional skills, the ability of customers and suppliers to meet contractual obligations undertaken and to undertake new ones, the revision, by customers, of purchasing strategies, also by shortening supply chains or insourcing services, restrictions, in the event of new contagions, resulting from measures to protect people's health, with repercussions on the Group's commercial and industrial action.
+As was the case with Covid-19, the Leonardo Group performance, can be affected by declines in target sectors, as well as by additional risk factors, including economy and market trends, asymmetries between demand for and supply of certain goods and services, inflationary effects, shortages of certain professional skills, the ability of customers and suppliers to meet contractual obligations undertaken and to undertake new ones, the revision, by customers, of purchasing strategies, also by shortening supply chains or insourcing services, restrictions resulting from measures to protect people's health, with repercussions on the Group's commercial and industrial action.

 The Leonardo Group guarantees every possible effort to preserve the safety and health of its people wherever they are located, in full compliance with the relevant regulations.

-The Group maintains specific action plans to contain possible impacts of new pandemics and relapse into Covid-19.
+The Group has put in place and maintains specific action plans to contain possible impacts of new pandemics.
 These plans concern, among other things: proactive management of relations with customers, both institutional and non-institutional, thanks to a widespread geographic presence, balanced with the application of tools to virtualise promotion and marketing action; reorganisation of production lines, together with the remotisation of certain technical functions and constant monitoring of the company's supply chain and procurement strategy.

 The Group's activities are subject to compliance with laws, rules and regulations governing the protection of workers’ health and safety.
 Specifically, Legislative Decree 81/2008 provides for a preventive and permanent health and safety management system at work, through the identification of risk factors and sources, the elimination or reduction of risk, the ongoing monitoring of preventive measures implemented, the development of a corporate strategy to be implemented through the participation of all stakeholders in the working communities.